RobinKwong/robinkwong.github.io/_posts/2019-06-06-emotional-storytelling.md

 ![](/images/fifteenseconds/Slide24.jpeg)

-I'm proud to be a nerd, and a news nerd, because it gives me optimism and enthusiasm about how journalism and grow and thrive at a time when there is a lot of doom and gloom about our industry.
-So, to close, I'd like to tell you about some of the future possilities and interdisciplinary spaces that I'm excited to explore next.
+I'm proud to be a nerd, and a news nerd, because it gives me optimism and enthusiasm about how journalism can grow and thrive at a time when there is a lot of doom and gloom about our industry.
+So, to close, I'd like to tell you about some of the future possibilities and interdisciplinary spaces that I'm excited to explore next.

 As more news organisations become subscription- and membership-based, what can we learn from sports teams and churches about growing and nurturing a following?